St Peter & St Paul

 Work began with the stupendous tower, built of flint faced with limestone imported from Northamptonshire.
 Set into the tower, and clearly visible from the ground, is the de Vere star, one of their symbols.
 The other de Vere symbol, a wild boar, can be seen in the south porch and in the nave.

-Next to be rebuilt was the nave; the only feature left from the 14th century nave was the rather odd spirelet, kept to hold the Sanctus bell.
-The chancel was also not rebuilt, and retains its fine 14th century arch.
+The only feature from the 14th century nave was the spirelet, kept to hold the Sanctus bell.
+The chancel retains its fine 14th century arch.

 The glory of the interior is the nave, with its elegant piers and fine 15th century roof, the rare 14th century chancel screen, and the screens at the ends of the aisles.
-These two parclose screens are outstanding.
-The north one, made in the 1520s, is the finest, and was built by the Spring family.
+These two parclose screens are outstanding, the north one was made in the 1520s.
+It's a wonderoud example of wood carving, and was built by the Spring family.
 It has wonderful, intricate wood carving.
 The south screen is less elaborate and was built by the Spourne family.

 There are excellent misericords in the chancel.
 They include musicians, a jester, and an ibis and a spoonbill, reminders that East Anglia in the Middle Ages was very much wilder and wetter than it is now, and these two birds, very rare in Britain today, were common then.